JanssenProject/home/development.md

     + Update values of `server.name`,`config.jans-auth.issuer`,`config.jans-auth.contextPath` properties to your host name
     + comment out the properties for LDAP
   + Edit config-oxauth-test.properties
-    + update values of properties `erver.name`,`config.oxauth.issuer`,`config.oxauth.contextPath` with your host name.
+    + update values of properties `server.name`,`config.oxauth.issuer`,`config.oxauth.contextPath` with your host name.
 Change `config.persistence.type` to `sql`.
 Remove all the properties till end of file and add properties mentioned below to the file with changes to mentioned properties:

     ```
     #sql